bolandrm/very_dson/README.md

 # Very DSON

-*Very DSON* is improves the accessibility of your Rails project by allowing you to render your API results in (DSON - Doge Serialized Object Notation)[http://dogeon.org/].
+**Very DSON** is improves the accessibility of your Rails project by allowing you to render your API results in [DSON - Doge Serialized Object Notation](http://dogeon.org/).

 ## Quick Start